You Can Literally Make Your Own Sparkling Rosé With This Brewing Kit & I'm Ready

-Where To Buy Brooklyn Brewshop's Sparking Rose Wine Brewing Kit So You Don't Run Out
+Where To Buy Brooklyn Brewshop's Sparkling Rose Wine Brewing Kit So You Don't Run Out

 According to Brit+Co, the kit includes a ton of different types of brewing equipment.
 It comes with anything from corks, to premier chardonnay grape juice, cuvée yeast, yeast nutrition, and, of course, a variety of bottling supplies.
 The only thing you'll need to have to stock up on for yourself is a few empty Champagne bottles, which — if you do actually love wine — you'll probably be able to get your hands on pretty easily.
 In my apartment, these definitely won't be too hard to find.